 See a Summer Gardens Photo Tour

 Biltmore is known far and wide for its annual spring "Biltmore Blooms festival of flowers".
-Over 100,000 tulips and other spring bulbs turn the seasonal beds around the estate into carpets of color.
+Almost 100,000 tulips and other spring bulbs turn the seasonal beds around the estate into carpets of color.
 See our Biltmore Blooms festival of flowers Guide.

 Hundreds of vibrant chrysanthemums and salvias fill the Walled Garden each Fall.
 See our Biltmore Fall Guide.

 Walk around Bass Lake below the Azalea Garden for beautiful views (1/2 walk from the Walled Garden and 1/2 mile around the lake).
 It's a good place to catch a glimpse of Canadian geese, wood ducks, mallards, great blue herons, and belted kingfishers.
 See our Biltmore Hiking & Outdoors Guide for more.